Aqua Teen Hunger Force: Merchandise

 Several pieces of merchandise have been made for the series, including T-shirts, caps, wristbands, patches, and buttons featuring characters in the series.
-Master Shake and Carl Halloween costumes for adults are also available.
-There is also a series of collectible action figures and plush toys available along with car decals.Aqua Teen Hunger Force Automotive at Amazon.com.
+Master Shake and Carl Halloween costumes for adults were also available.
+There was also a series of collectible action figures and plush toys available along with car decals.
 Several pieces of custom merchandise were available on the Adult Swim Shop before the site quietly shut down in March 2012.
 Aqua Teen Hunger Force Colon Movie Film for Theaters Colon the Soundtrack, the soundtrack to the film, was released in stores on April 10, 2007.
 On November 3, 2009, a Christmas album sung by characters from the show was released entitled Have Yourself a Meaty Little Christmas was released in stores.

 In September 2010, Adult Swim Shop introduced a full scale, functioning hot air balloon in the likeness of Meatwad at a cost of $70,000.
 The purchase includes a piloted, one-hour ride anywhere in the continental United States, and the buyer got to keep it although a pilot's license would be required to actually fly it.
 The balloon was the most expensive item on Adult Swim Shop, surpassing the Metalocalypse "Dethklok Fountain" fountain, which was released early in 2010 for $40,000.
 The hot air balloon is no longer available.

 Home releases

 The first eight seasons have been released and distributed on DVD in volumes by Warner Home Video.
 Each set was also released in Region 2 and by Madman Entertainment in Region 4.
 The movie was released on a DVD set titled Aqua Teen Hunger Force Colon Movie Film for Theaters for DVD, with the season four episode "Deleted Scenes" included as a special feature on August 17, 2007.
 The season five episode "Robots Everywhere" was also released as a special feature on the Aqua Teen Hunger Force Zombie Ninja Pro-Am video game on November 5, 2007, months prior to its official television debut on January 20, 2008.
-The entire series with the exception of the episodes "Boston" and "Shake Like Me" and the film Aqua Teen Hunger Force Colon Movie Film for Theaters were released in a 20-disc DVD collection on September 20, 2022 as Aqua Teen Hunger Force: The Baffler Meal Complete Collection.
-It was the first time the three final seasons have been released on DVD.
+The first eleven seasons with the exception of the episodes "Boston" and "Shake Like Me" and the film Aqua Teen Hunger Force Colon Movie Film for Theaters were released in a 20-disc DVD collection on September 20, 2022, as Aqua Teen Hunger Force: The Baffler Meal Complete Collection.
+It was the first time that seasons 9-11 have been released on DVD.
 The episode "Shake Like Me" is not included on the DVD due to its use of blackface, similar to its removal from rerun rotations and HBO Max.
-A second movie will be released on 4K Bluray titled Aqua Teen Forever: Plantasm on November 20, 2022.
+A second movie, Aqua Teen Forever: Plantasm, was released on Blu-ray and 4K on November 20, 2022.